 A chest X-ray can help your doctor look for abnormalities in your lungs.
 If your doctor suspects COPD, they may also order a type of X-ray called a CT scan.

 Chronic obstructive pulmonary disease (COPD) is a serious lung disease that includes a few different breathing conditions.

-If your doctor suspects you may have COPD, you will likely undergo a few different tests to help make a diagnosis.
+If your doctor suspects you may have COPD, they will likely order a few different tests to help them make a diagnosis.
 One of them is a chest X-ray.

 One of the signs of COPD that may show up on an X-ray are hyperinflated lungs.
 This means the lungs appear larger than normal.
-Also, the diaphragm may look lower and flatter than usual, and the heart may appear more elongated.
+Also, the diaphragm may look lower and flatter than usual, and the heart may look longer than normal.

 A chest X-ray is one method of providing your doctor with images of your heart and lungs.
 A computed tomography (CT) scan of the chest is another tool that is commonly ordered in people with breathing problems.

 Unlike a standard X-ray, which provides a flat, one-dimensional picture, CT scans provide a series of X-ray images taken from different angles.
 It gives doctors a cross-section look at the organs and other soft tissue.